etolpygo/cnv_review/README.md

 ## Usage:
 * API at http://127.0.0.1:8000/api/ serves the list of available cases.
+* API at http://localhost:8000/api/cnr/SR-238/CGP-3615/ serves CNR data points
+* API at http://localhost:8000/api/chromosome_lengths serves chromosome lengths
-* React frontend consumes the API and displays the list of cases at http://127.0.0.1:8000/review/
+* React frontend consumes the API and displays the list of cases at http://127.0.0.1:8000/review/review